-Pages 84-85 are two pictures of Ramesess II they are interesting images if not slightly strange views of the mummy.
+Pages 84-85 are two pictures of Rameses II they are interesting images if not slightly strange views of the mummy.
 The authors finished the book off well with the available techniques we have today to study mummies without destroying them.

 Images from the excavation at the Duch necropolis were some of the books highlights.
-The book closes with "Documents", a round up of some of the more interesting ancient documents as well as by 19th century investigators.
+The book closes with "Documents", a round-up of some of the more interesting ancient documents as well as by 19th-century investigators.

 It is fitting that the book closes with a report on the work being done by Francoise Dunand and Roger Lichtenberg at the necropolis at Duch.
-Mummies A Voyage Through Eternity" was short, colourful and informative a good read all round.
+Mummies A Voyage Through Eternity" was short, colorful and informative a good read all round.